arm/neural-graphics-model-gym/README.md

 make test-integration
 ```

-To run unit tests for a specific usecase (e.g. NSS):
+To run unit tests for a specific use case (e.g. NSS):

 ```bash
 make test-unit USECASE=nss